Centre for Applied Disaster and Emergency Management

 - model real life scenarios

 - refine processes and collaborate as a team

 - enhance their ability to mitigate, prevent, prepare for, respond to, and recover from emergency and disaster events

 The ECC Lab can be used for training, plan development, and as an alternate ECC should our partners require a hot site to support continuity of operations.

-For more information about the Simulation Lab contact us.
+For more information about the Simulation Lab, please contact email@example.com.

 Calian employs over 4,500 people in its delivery of diverse products and solutions for private sector, government and defense customers in North American and global markets.
 The Company’s diverse capabilities are delivered through: Advanced Technologies, Health, Learning, and IT and Cyber Solutions.
 Advanced Technologies provides innovative products, technologies and manufacturing services and solutions for the space, communications, defense, nuclear, government and agriculture sectors.
 For further information, please visit the Calian website.